bhavaniravi/portfolio/data/blogs/The_ideal_team_player.md

 slug: "the-ideal-team-player-book-review"
 published_date: "2019-06-19"
 created_date: "2019-06-19"
-title: "The Ideal Team Player - Book Takeaways"
+title: "Are you an Ideal Team Player?"
 template: "post"
-draft: true
+draft: false
 description: "What makes a person an ideal team player and how to find one?"
 subtitle: "What makes a person an ideal team player and how to find one?"
 tags: ["Leadership", "Team Player", "Team", "Culture", "Work"]